 When you find yourself stuck and not able to get your ideas down on paper or in a document in a clear and compelling way, it often prevents you from reaching the success you might otherwise attain.

 So here are three tips that I have found helpful in preventing writer’s block from getting in my way.

 - Start in the middle instead of at the beginning.
 That perfect first sentence is often elusive, and will only show up in our consciousness once we are in the middle of writing something.
 Waiting for it to appear before you start writing is a surefire recipe for creating writer’s block.

 - When you are writing, use only the creative side of your brain.
 Trying to edit your copy as you go along is another surefire way to get blocked, even if you actually were able to get started in the first place.
 So tell the editor (your thinking brain) to wait until tomorrow (or at least until after you have finished the creative process) to do his or her job.

 - Tell the critic to take a hike!
 It is one thing to edit your copy for grammatical and spelling errors, and to make sure it makes sense and says what you want it to say; but beating yourself up for not writing deathless prose not only makes you feel badly, it prevents you from using perfectly acceptable copy to meet your personal or business goals.

-Please share on Facebook any writing strategies you have found helpful, and please let me know what you think of the ones I have shared with you here.
+Please share in the Comment section below any writing strategies you have found helpful, and please let me know what you think of the ones I have shared with you here.